cjdbarlow/bedside-notebook/anaesthesia/regional/spinal.md

 *This covers contraindications specific to spinal anesthesia.
 General contraindications to neuraxial techniques are covered under [principles of neuraxial anaesthesia](/anaesthesia/regional/principles/principles-neuraxial.md).

 * Operative duration
-	Surgery expected to last >2 hours will usualy require a different technique.
+	Surgery expected to last >2 hours will usually require a different technique.

 * C